Gold Breakout Strategy (XAUUSD)

 - Decisions are based on candle close, not wicks

 If you have not read the breakout pillar page, do that first.
-This page focuses on gold-specific execution notes and common pitfalls.
+This page focuses on gold-specific execution notes, volatility behaviour, and common pitfalls.

 Trend filter for gold